 - ½ teaspoon freshly ground pepper

-- about 1 cup Brie, chopped into small pieces
+- 1 cup Brie cheese, chopped into small pieces

 - 2 tablespoons cold butter, cubed